gax1985/OpenCorporation/Technology - The Operating System.md

 So , to simplify :

-The *hypervisor*  would run *Docker Containers* which contain the *graphical user interface* that the writer would use to create their work of art!
+The *hypervisor*  would run *Docker/Kubernetes Containers* which contain the *graphical user interface* that the writer would use to create their work of art!

 I have done a lot of research in my aim to find a graphical user interface that is fun to use and light on resources, and I found that the **Linux-based Window Managers** fit the bill, as they are extremely light-weight and *endlessly customizable* ( which would be our bread and butter!)